 If you are injured at work you will be subject to the coverage of the workers' compensation cover held by the Association.
-Any 'on-the-job' injury must be reported to your Manager as soon as it occurs, and full details recorded.
+Any 'on-the-job' injury must be reported to your Supervisor as soon as it occurs, and full details recorded.

-You must promptly complete the appropriate Workers Compensation Application form available from your Manager, and forward all medical certificates and accounts to your Manager or HR Manager who shall then pass these items on to Workcover.
-Please ensure that the Incident Form is completed.
+You must promptly complete the appropriate Workers Compensation Application form available from your Supervisor, and forward all medical certificates and accounts to your Supervisor or HR Manager who shall then pass these items on to Workcover.
+Please ensure that the Incident Reporting Form is completed as soon as possible following the incident.

-7. PERSONAL AND TRAINING POLICIES
+7. PERSONNEL AND TRAINING POLICIES